fs714/dr-controller/drcontroller/db/README.md

 ## DB init and drop
 There is a database named 'dr' in Mariadb.

-1. create tables. go into the 'db' dirctory ,and run 'python init_db.py', all tables in 'dr' will be created.
+1. create tables.
+If you go into the 'db' dirctory ,and run 'python init_db.py', all tables in 'dr' will be created.

-2. delete tables. go into the 'db' dirctory, and run 'python init_db.py', all tables in 'dr' will be deleted.
+2. delete tables.
+If go into the 'db' dirctory, and run 'python init_db.py', all tables in 'dr' will be deleted.

 ## DB connection setting, you maybe modify db_Dao.py.